Locations:

 Tips include cutting back on sugar, focusing on exercise and managing stress

 Triglycerides are fatty types of lipids found in your blood that can be dangerous for your health.
 Similar to LDL (the “bad” form of cholesterol), high levels can increase your risk of heart disease and stroke, even when LDL levels are healthy.
-That means you want to try and keep your triglyceride levels as low as possible to avoid potential health issues.
+That means you want to try to keep your triglyceride levels as low as possible to avoid potential health issues.

 Advertisement